Saturday

 Full details from Great Vow Zen Monastery

-A one-day meditation retreat featuring longer zazen hours and community support within noble silence.
-Experience deeper practice and discover what you are capable of.
+A one-day meditation retreat featuring longer zazen hours and the support of community within a container of noble silence.
+Participants experience deeper practice and discover their capacity for sustained meditation.

 Also at Great Vow Zen Monastery 03